Atazz/P3nT3sT/Report.md

 Do you have questions before we begin.

-If they cant fulfill the recommondation, hten
+If they cant fulfill the recommondation, hten recommend lower security.